Manivarma26/hackthon2024/README.md

 1. The ESP32 is a powerful, low-cost microcontroller with integrated Wi-Fi and Bluetooth capabilities, making it ideal for IoT applications.
 It supports various sensors and can connect to AWS IoT Core for real-time data transmission.
 2. It has features like Dual-Core Processor, Built-in Wi-Fi and Bluetooth and Low Power Consumption.
 3. The ESP32 can interface with a variety of sensors to monitor different environmental parameters crucial for lab conditions.
 Below are the sensors used in this project.
-   - Temperature and Humidity Sensor
+   Temperature & Humidity Sensor - DHT11
+  - Gas Sensor - MQ-2
+  - Flame Sensor -  KY-026
-   - Air Quality Sensor
+  - Voltage Sensor - ZMPT101B
-   - Light Sensor
+  - Current Sensor - SCT-013 30A
+  - Single Channel RELAY Module
 <img width="1198" alt="image" src="https://github.com/user-attachments/assets/757c45cf-55ca-42c8-a566-4f67c5644d65">